DevopsAde/learning-git/README.md

 # learning-git

+This Repo was used to learn git from Amigoscode

 GIt is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

 GitHub is the most popular hosting platform for software development and version control using Git.